Secretary of State of Arizona: History

 The longest-served secretary is Wesley Bolin, who served 12 full terms (including the last two-year term and the first four-year term), and 1 partial term for a total of 28 years, 9 months, 18 days (or 10,518 days).
 Bolin was also the shortest-serving governor, ascending to the governorship in 1977 after Raúl Héctor Castro resigned, and serving only 5 months before his death.

 The second-longest-serving is James H. Kerby who was elected to 6 two-year terms in 1923–1929, and again in 1933–1939.
 He is also the only one to serve non-consecutively in the office.
-The shortest tenure goes to John C. Callaghan who died 20 days after his inauguration.
+The shortest tenure goes to J. C. Callaghan who died 20 days after his inauguration.

-Only two Secretaries of State have been elected governor without having first ascended to the office upon the death, resignation, or impeachment of a sitting governor: Sidney P. Osborn and Katie Hobbs.
-Osborn was also the first governor to die in office, making Dan Garvey the first Secretary of State to ascend to the position.
-Since then, four other Secretaries of State have become governor through filling a vacancy.
+Only two secretaries of state have been elected governor without having first ascended to the office upon the death, resignation, or impeachment of a sitting governor: Sidney P. Osborn and Katie Hobbs.
+Osborn was also the first governor to die in office, making Dan Garvey the first secretary of state to ascend to the position.
+Since then, four other secretaries of state have become governor through filling a vacancy.